I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

 My own gear

-I used to have a Manfrotto BeFree.
-I am using a SLIK Mini Pro III when I need to count every gram e.g. when going on a long-distance hike.
-If I use my Telezoom or shoot videos, then I prefer the Manfrotto 190go!.
+I used to have a Manfrotto BeFree in the past but exchanged it to a Manfrotto 190go! for more stability.
+Moreover, I am using a SLIK Mini Pro III when I need a light solution e.g. when going on a longer hike.
+If I use my Sony 100-400 GM lens Telezoom or shoot videos, then I prefer the Manfrotto 190go!.
 The Manfrotto 190go! is also an excellent choice since you can position the camera to the right height.

 I also take the Manfrotto tripod with me if I carry little gear with me or if I don’t change my location that often during a trip.